How Does CBD Water Stack Up Against More Traditional Methods?

 Edibles.
 CBD tinctures.
 Vape pens.
 There are so many CBD products out there, it can be overwhelming for those new to this area in wellness.
 If only consuming CBD products were as easy as drinking water!
 Well, now it literally is.
 CBD water is a thing, and it’s actually a pretty neat idea.
+But how does CBD water stack up?

 Like a carafe of water infused with oranges waiting for you in a fancy hotel lobby, H20 can be infused with CBD too.
 Derived from water-soluble cannabinoids, CBD water has a high bioavailability rate.
-Those who formulate CBD water actually employ a process that we do here at Joy Organics as well.
+Those who formulate this water actually employ a process that we do here at Joy Organics as well.
 Let’s learn a bit more about CBD water to see if this is the right choice for your cannabis-related needs.

-So…What Is CBD Water?
+So…What is CBD Water?

 I know, you must be scratching your head.
 Why would someone buy CBD water when they can just put a drop of CBD oil into their tap water?
 That’s because it doesn’t work that way.
 You remember the old saying about these two?
 Oil and water don’t mix!

 Instead, CBD water is often formulated through a CBD isolate.
 To create a CBD isolate, oils need to be extracted from the hemp plant.
 CBD water companies use pressurized carbon dioxide to create stress on the cannabis.
-As the hairs on the hemp plant break open, it releases therapeutic CBD oil.
+As the hairs on the hemp plant break open, it releases CBD oil.

 When the CBD oil secretes into the cold atmosphere, it comes into contact with the pressurized carbon dioxide.
 This is much like why you can’t touch dry ice or stick your tongue to a frozen flag pole — instant contact with the sub frozen carbon dioxide immediately freezes up the CBD particles.